By Deborah Jeanne Sergeant

 Using an app for delivery “does cost a little more, but curbside usually doesn’t have a fee,” Schermerhorn said.

 She added that since curbside groceries will be bagged in brown paper bags, which are more difficult to carry since they lack handles.

-“Bring a reusable bag,” Schermerhorn said.
+“Bring a reusable bag like that of shopping bags NZ,” Schermerhorn said.
 “They could put the brown bags into the reusable bag so when you carry them to the house, you have a handle on them.”

 Schermerhorn said that those with balance issues and concerns about stability should ask for help.
 Most stores have personnel available to reach items on high or low shelves or to load groceries, for example.
 Family members may also feel willing to help if they’re asked.